XinYing0905/SuperIdol5/Proposal.md

       <strong>Figure 1.3.2</strong><br>Mobile view
     </td>
   </tr>
-  <br> Source: <a href="[https://aplikasi.jbg.gov.my/myjanjitemu/index.php#features](https://www.malaysianbar.org.my/)"> <br>
 </table>

-> ⚠️ The **JBG website** is clearly optimized for full-screen desktop viewing.
+> ⚠️ The
+<a href="[https://aplikasi.jbg.gov.my/myjanjitemu/index.php#features](https://www.malaysianbar.org.my/)"> JBG website</a> is clearly optimized for full-screen desktop viewing.
 However, when accessed in smaller windows or on mobile devices, it shows significant issues:
 > - Images fail to resize properly
 > - Overlapping icons obstruct the text
 > - Layout becomes inconsistent and messy